alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 # ASUS-TUF-Z390M-Pro-Gaming-Hackintosh

->I needed to add all this information together for this board as it took me a couple days of scavenging for drivers, kexts and patches to get it up and running.
+>I needed to add all this information together for this board as it took me a couple days of scavenging for drivers, kexts, patches and bios settings.

 # Fixes

 1. ACPI patch to fix "AMFILoadTrustedKeysFromNVRam: no nvram variable" during installer boot.
-2. Phase 1 of installer stuck at 2 minutes remaining.
+2. Driver to fix Phase 1 of installer stuck at 2 minutes remaining.
-3. Phase 2 of installer stuck at 13 minutes remaining.
+3. Driver to fix Phase 2 of installer stuck at 13 minutes remaining.

 # BIOS Settings

-Ai Tweaker:
+AI Tweaker:
   * Ai Overclock Tuner: XMP I (just for speed)
   * ASUS MultiCore Enhancement: Auto